 Interest rate risk relates to the effect on the Company's financial instruments due to changes in market rates of interest.
-The Company holds cash and cash equivalents, which earn nominal interest, and has a short-term liability due to a related party, which is non-interest bearing.
+The Company holds cash and cash equivalents, which earn nominal rates of interest, and had a short-term liability due to a related party, which was non-interest bearing.
 The Company considers its interest rate risk in respect of these instruments to be immaterial.